ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 probably could have started slightly further back.

-The main race organiser gave a little speech about the race and the organisation (proceeds go to charity) after which he was going to start the race.
-To do so he said "On y va" ("there we go"), which some people interpreted as the start signal.
+The main race organiser gave a little speech about the race and the organisation behind it: [La Cité Joyeuse][citejoy].
+This organisation was founded in 1914 to house orphaned children from World War I.  They still do this, but have expanded to also help children with difficult family situations, handicapped children, and similar cases.
+All proceeds from this race go to help this charity and the way I understood it everyone organising the race was volunteering their time for today as well.
+After the short speech, he was going to start the race.
+To do so he said "On y va" ("there we go") to indicate he was going to the spot from where he would signal the start.
+Some people however interpreted it as the start signal, leading to some more confusion, but general hilarity.
 Luckily there is no disqualification for a false start and after everyone was reorganised, the race started properly.

 ## Race